dashpay/docs/docs/user/introduction/features.rst

 DAO also provides a means for Dash to fund its own development.
-While other projects have to depend on donations or premined endowments, Dash uses 10% of the block reward to fund its own development.
-Every time a block is mined, 90% of the reward is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while the remaining 10% is not created until the end of the month.
+While other projects have to depend on donations or premined endowments, Dash uses 10% of the block subsidy to fund its own development.
+Every time a block is mined, 90% of the subsidy is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while the remaining 10% is not created until the end of the month.
 During the month, anybody can make a budget proposal to the network.
-If that proposal receives net approval of at least 10% of the masternode network, then at the end of the month a series of "superblocks" will be created.
-At that time, the block rewards that were not paid out (10% of each block) will be used to fund approved proposals.
-The network thus funds itself by reserving 10% of the block reward for budget projects.
+If that proposal receives net approval of at least 10% of the masternode network, then at the end of the month a "superblock" will be created.
+At that time, the block subsidy that was not paid out (10% of each block) will be used to fund approved proposals.
+The network thus funds itself by reserving 10% of the block subsidy for budget projects.

 You can read more about Dash governance in the :ref:`governance` section of this documentation.